Believe Acoustic

-Believe Acoustic is the third remix album by Canadian singer Justin Bieber.
-It was released on January 29, 2013 through Island Records as the follow-up to his second remix album Never Say Never: The Remixes (2011).
-The release also marks Bieber's second acoustic album, following My Worlds Acoustic (2010).
-The album features acoustic and live versions of songs from his third studio album Believe (2012), as well as three new recordings.
+Believe Acoustic is the third remix album by the Canadian singer Justin Bieber.
+It was released on January 29, 2013, by Island Records as the follow-up to his second remix album, Never Say Never: The Remixes (2011).
+It is Bieber's second acoustic album, following My Worlds Acoustic (2010).
+The album has acoustic and live versions of songs from his third studio album Believe (2012), as well as three new recordings.
 The album went to number one on the US Billboard 200 albums chart, making this Bieber's fifth number-one album and seventh consecutive top 10 album in the United States.